Time for a "Locaherbal" Movement

 While certain areas of the country/world enable certain sorts of illnesses.
 It also appears that in those same areas, one or more plants grow naturally, that aid in the healing of those illnesses--sort of like a "local intelligence".
 For remedies to work best, it seems to me that we can look at out ethnic heritage and where we currently live (for at least 10 years) to find the best plant medicines for our own particular needs.
 We know that those ethnic groups coming from places where dairy animals were not kept, have a higher incidence of lactose intolerance than those from dairy rich areas.
 Though no one has studied it, it would seem that the same may be true of plants.

 When choosing remedies, take a look at your family background, what herbs were traditionally used there and try to find a product or make one that approximates your own ancestor's usage.
 If you have lived in place for 10 years and are acclimated, also look around you, seek out Field Guides and find the local "weeds" that are used for your current concerns.
-I have noticed that certain years encourage certain illnesses and that there tend to be more of the type of plants that can aid in recovery growing that year.
-Sounds very bizzare, especially when we are used to walking into a store to buy pills and herbal products, but this is no different than the years people have given up control of their food supply in favor of the supermarket produce, to now realizing how much better homegrown tastes and how much better you feel when eating fresh foods--and the savings aren't bad either.
+I have noticed that certain year's weather encourage certain illnesses and that there tend to be more of the type of plants that can aid in recovery growing that year.
+Sounds very bizzare, especially when we are used to walking into a store to buy pills and herbal products, but this is no different than people having given up control of their food supply in favor of the supermarket produce, to now realizing how much better homegrown tastes and how much better you feel when eating fresh foods--and the savings aren't bad either.
 Sometimes, what you really need is local--right in your own backyard.